 Megan bought the shares in A Co because they paid a dividend yield of 6.5%.
 She wanted an investment that earned a regular income.
 Megan bought the shares in B Co, a pharmaceutical company, because she heard from her neighbour (a fund manager) that pharmaceutical companies would be good short-term investments.

-Megan acquired and held the shares in A Co and B Co in separate accounts with the platform she used.
+When she bought them, Megan recorded her research and reasons for purchasing each type of share.

 In March 2021, Megan's neighbour thought the market was close to peak and Megan sold the shares in B Co for \$1,800 - a gain of \$800.
 Later that month, Megan decided to invest into a managed fund instead, so she sold her remaining shares (A Co) for \$1,100 and made a gain of \$100.
 Megan invested all proceeds into a managed fund.

 Megan made an overall gain of \$900 from share sales in A Co and B Co (the amount received less the cost of the shares sold).
 However, she needs to return income only on the gain of \$800 from selling the shares in B Co.
-The amount she received from the sale of shares in A Co is not taxable because she acquired those shares for the purpose of earning dividend yield (even though she later changed her mind).
+The amount she received from the sale of shares in A Co is not taxable because she acquired those shares for the purpose of earning dividends (even though she later changed her mind).
+Megan's research of companies with high dividend yields is supported by the type of shares in A Co she acquired.